Case against officer who killed neighbor to go to grand jury

 According to an affidavit filed against Perez, police were looking for a suspect when Guyger and another officer were called to assist a third officer.
 Perez got out of a car and became combative with Guyger and another officer.
 A struggle began and Guyger fired her Taser at Perez, who then wrested it away from her.
 She then drew her gun and fired, wounding Perez in the abdomen.

 Sgt.
-Mike Mata, president of Dallas' largest police union, the Dallas Police Association, called Saturday for an "open, transparent and full investigation of the event," the newspaper reported.
+Michael Mata, president of Dallas' largest police union, the Dallas Police Association, called the shooting of Jean "tragic."
+He said Jean was an amazing individual and Guyger a "very dedicated" and respected officer.

-He described Jean as an "amazing individual" and said that "if the grand jury deems necessary, this officer should have to answer for her actions in a court of law."
+He said Guyger was well known to investigative units in the department because she worked on a high-risk team tasked with arresting some of the most violent offenders.
+On the day of the shooting, Guyger's unit had arrested multiple suspects for armed robbery, he said.

-Jean had worked for accounting firm PwC since graduating in 2016 from Harding University, where he often led campus religious services as a student.
+Mata called for Guyger to have fair treatment, but also said she should answer for her actions.